juju/juju/doc/architectural-overview.md

 ## The Providers

-Each provider represents a different possible kind of substrate on which a Juju model can run, and (as far as possible) abstracts away the differences between them, by making them all conform to the Environ interface.
+A Juju provider represents a different possible kind of substrate on which a Juju model can run, and (as far as possible) abstracts away the differences between them, by making them all conform to the Environ interface.
 The most important thing to understand about the various providers is that they're all implemented without reference to broader Juju concepts; they are squeezed into a shape that's convenient WRT allowing Juju to make use of them, but if we allow Juju-level concepts to infect the providers we will suffer greatly, because we will open a path by which changes to *Juju* end up causing changes to *all the providers at once*.

 However, we lack the ability to enforce this at present, because the package dependency flows in the wrong direction, thanks primarily (purely?) to the